 3. Bunnies get along with other pets

 Bunnies can be a great addition to the pets you already have.
-They’re social and like the company of people and other animals.
-Bunnies make great companions for small animals like cats and guinea pigs.
-And as long as your dog doesn’t like to chase or hunt, they may get along great too.
 Keep in mind, slow introductions can mean long term harmony for your pets.

 If you already own a rabbit and are looking to add another to your household, it’s important to find the right match.
 Some rabbits will get along instantly, while others might never learn to enjoy each other’s company.
 Bunnies can form a special bond that will last a lifetime, but like all animals that cohabitate, it takes time and patience to get it right.